 Lazarus Vishnick is said to have lived to the age of one hundred and three, and to have had four or five wives, but we believe that the seven children we know about were all mothered by Esther and Chana Felberg.
 We believe he passed away in Poland between 1927 and 1931.

-There was a cousin of Lazarus' children, who at some point lived in Dublin, Ireland, and visited the Vishnick family in England in the late 1940's.
-His name was Avram (Avraham) Wyshniak, according to interviews with family members who knew him at that time.
-Avram apparently had a daughter living in the British Isles, and another living in Israel.
-He passed away in Israel in the 1990's.
+There was a cousin of Lazarus' children, who at some point lived in Dublin, Ireland, and stayed with the Vishnick family in England in the late 1940's after the war for several months, until he found his daughter.
+His name was Abraham Wyszniak, according to his descendants, but the members of our part of the family who knew him at the time, knew him as Avram (Avraham) Wyshniak.
+Avram's daughter Sabine was living in Ireland, where she married Monty (Montague) Shorts, and Avraham had at least two more daughters, one of whom we know was living in Israel.
+He passed away in Israel in the 1980's or 1990's.

 That means that, in addition to the obvious other spellings that we know about which appear in the records, including Vishnek, Vishneck, Vishnik, Wishnek, and Wiznik, other relatives of ours could certainly have used or been given other variations of the surname when they left Poland, such as Fishnick, Wishnick, Wisnik, Wishniak, Wiszniak, and Wisznik, to give just a few examples of the variants.
+And, in the transliterated records for our part of the family in Makow Mazowiecki in Poland, at http://jri-poland.org, the surname is spelled Wiznik.
+There obviously are many more possibilities, all of which sound the same.
 For our discussion of the meaning of the name, click here.

 Given the difficulties of tracing a line with a nearly infinite number of ways it can be spelled, we have chosen to have male DNA testing performed, in order to help us locate descendants of Lazarus Vishnick's paternal family.
 If you wish to view those results, then click here.